grygy/pv217-microservices-materials/01/README.md

 - Offers Dev UI and live reload for rapid development and testing.
 - Offers a unified reactive API for both imperative and reactive programming styles.
 - Offers Native Images for even faster startup and lower memory footprint.
+- Offers easy native compilation which creates Native Images for even faster startup and lower memory footprint.

 ## Quarkus Technologies

-- **Maven** to create a new project, add or remove extensions, launch development mode, debug your application, and build your application.
+- **Maven** or **Gradle** to create a new project, add or remove extensions, launch development mode, debug your application, and build your application.
-- **Jakarta EE** to write your business logic.
+- **Jakarta EE** to write your business logic and REST endpoints.
-- **MicroProfile** to write your REST endpoints, inject configuration, and more.
+- **MicroProfile** to health check, monitor, configure your application.

 ## Tasks

 This week's lecture will be more about reading and understanding the Quarkus developer experience than about coding.
 We will create a simple Quarkus application and run it in development mode.

 ### 0. Prerequisites

-Install Java 17
+Install Java 21

+1. Install OpenJDK 21
+   Find the latest version of OpenJDK 21 [here](https://jdk.java.net/21/).

-1. Check java version
+2. Check java version
     ```bash
     java --version
-   # should be 17
+   # should be 21
     ```

-2. Install OpenJDK 17
-    Find the latest version of OpenJDK 17 [here](https://jdk.java.net/17/).

-3. Check java version
-    ```bash
-    java --version
-   # should be 17
-    ```

-4. Install Maven
+3. Install Maven

    Find the latest version of Maven [here](https://maven.apache.org/download.cgi).

    Or
     ```bash
     # linux
     sudo apt install maven